Désirée Cousteau

-Désirée Cousteau (born 1956 or 1957) is a pornographic actress and striptease artist who was active in the late 1970s and early 1980s.
+Désirée Cousteau (born 1956 or 1957) is a pornographic film actress and striptease artist who was active in the late 1970s and early 1980s.
 She is best known for her role in the 1978 film Pretty Peaches.

 Career

 Early career

 Cousteau aspired to model for Vogue, but was told she was not tall or thin enough.
 After a period modeling lingerie, she appeared in Jonathan Demme's 1974 debut Caged Heat (also known as Renegade Girls).
 She also posed for Penthouse, appearing in the June 1974 issue as Deborah Clearbranch.

 Pornographic films

 Cousteau's porn career began in 1978, when she did sex scenes in four films, initially with the hybrid stage name of Désirée Clearbranch, before taking a more substantial role in Bob Chinn's Hot and Saucy Pizza Girls, in which she has three sex scenes and something of a narrative arc.
 Pizza Girls was followed a couple months later by Alex de Renzy's Pretty Peaches, a film constructed entirely around Cousteau.
 It instantly established her as a porn star, a status confirmed when she won the Adult Film Association of America Best Actress Award for her performance the following year.

 Other roles quickly followed, most trading on the dizzy naïf persona Cousteau created for Pretty Peaches (whose storyline was distantly derived from Voltaire's Candide).
 She made around twenty features and loops in 1979, as well as doing photo shoots for magazines such as Hustler and High Society.
 Cousteau's 1979 credits include scenes in three movies by French director Gérard Kikoïne.
 One was in the ambitious French-American co-production Aphrodesia's Diary, shot mostly in New York and not released until 1983, but the other two were shot in France (Cousteau's dialogue was dubbed).

 Cousteau announced her retirement from porn films in an interview for the TV series Midnight Blue at an event to promote Deep Rub in the latter part of 1979.
 She appears, however, to have undertaken a few projects after that date, with a handful of loops and features in 1980 and 1981.
 All later films purporting to involve Cousteau use archival footage.

 In her Midnight Blue interview, Cousteau says she prefers striptease, "Because you're on a stage and you never have physical contact with anyone.
 I never leave the stage.
 So there's an isolation and a security there that I don't feel with films."